EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/introduction.md

 ## Accessing the CES

-In order for a researcher user account to get access to CES, Research Coordinators from the corresponding Safe Haven need to submit a query to CES-enable the VM of interest (in not already enabled), then, per project-account, submit a query to configure the account.
+In order for you to get access to CES, a Research Coordinator from your Safe Haven need to submit a query to CES-enable the VM of interest (in not already enabled), then, per project-account, submit a query to configure your account.

 ## Getting started

-We assume that users are already familiar with container concepts and have some experience in building their own images.
-If a user is new to container tools, the following resources would be a good starting point:
+We assume that you are already familiar with container concepts and have some experience in building their own images.
+If you are new to container tools, the following resources would be a good starting point:

 - <https://carpentries-incubator.github.io/docker-introduction/>
 - <https://docs.docker.com/get-started/overview/>